 About The Festival

-Since 2020, the Lausitz Festival – Wuměłstwowy festiwal Europy – has been inviting Lusatians and visitors from all over the world to a diverse programme featuring world-class artists from the end of August to mid-September in the diverse landscape of Lusatia, which stretches from Brandenburg to Saxony to the Polish border region.
+Since 2020, the Lausitz Festival has been inviting people from the region and visitors from all over to Europe's Art Festival (Sorbian: Wuměłstwowy Festiwal Europy) from the end of August to mid-September in the diverse landscape of Lusatia – from Brandenburg to Saxony to the Polish border region.

-With its extraordinary, international art events, the festival has developed great appeal in recent years, attracting national attention to Lusatia.
-At the same time, the festival is firmly anchored in the region: programme items are implemented jointly with cooperation partners such as museums, theatres, cultural foundations, universities and municipalities.
+With its international events, the Lusatia Festival has developed a charisma that attracts supra-regional attention to Lusatia.
+At the same time, the festival is firmly rooted in the region – thanks in part to its close cooperation with partners such as museums, theatres, cultural foundations, universities and local communities.

-Music, theatre, dance, film and literature, talks and exhibitions of contemporary art come together in unique venues that reflect the eventful history of Lusatia – alongside architecturally impressive theatres, palaces and parks, film theatres, industrial monuments and churches become the stage for artistic experiences.
+Music, theatre, dance, film and literature, discussions and exhibitions of contemporary art meet unique venues and the eventful history of Lusatia.
+In addition to theatres, castles and parks, cinemas, industrial monuments and churches also become as stages.

 How it all began